About the Artists

 Never being one to settle for just one label, Andre also takes commissions for, amongst other things, interior design, wearable art and from time to time works as a guest lecturer/moderator at some of the top art and media colleges and universities around the country to inspire and guide the next generation of artists.
 In 2015, André was invited to become an Associate Teacher of Art for the prestigious Benenden School for Girls, in Cranbrook, Kent, where he has been granted Enhanced DBS Clearance for working with children and immensely enjoyed the opportunity to pass on his passion for 3d art to some of the most capable students in the country.
 And if that weren't enough, in early 2016 André was head-hunted to work on a new Wes Anderson stop-frame animation feature film as Head of Department for the Puppet Hospital (which apparently is a real thing, and not just a made up job title).

 On the rare occasions André gets spare time, he enjoys scuba diving, rock climbing, and cooking without burning things.
-He has all his own teeth, but his hair is another matter.
+He has almost all his own teeth, but his hair is another matter.

 CJ & Andre's TV Appearances as lifecasting experts or featured artists:-